Make Your New Year’s Resolutions Last

 As we set goals, break them down into mini-goals, set due dates, then monitor your progress toward that goal.
-Measure if you are on or off track, and see if you need to make any adjustments to your routines.
+Measure if you are on or off track, and see if you need to adjust your routines.

 7. Reward yourself.

 Give yourself some positive motivation to work toward, as well.
-As you achieve your goals, mini-goals, and even for keeping yourself on track, set a reward that you can earn.
-If your goal is losing weight, once you’ve lost a few pounds, reward yourself with a new shirt or outfit that you’ve wanted.
-Positive motivation can help keep yourself on track during challenging times.
+As you achieve your goals and mini goals, and even for keeping yourself on track, set a reward you can earn.
+If your goal is losing weight, reward yourself with a new shirt or outfit you’ve wanted once you’ve lost a few pounds.
+Positive motivation can help keep you on track during challenging times.

-We recommend getting a couple of close friends who you feel comfortable sharing your New Year’s resolutions with.
+We recommend getting a couple of close friends with whom you feel comfortable sharing your New Year’s resolutions.
 Ask them what their goals are, too.
-Then check in on a regular basis.
+Then check in regularly.
 Ask them what’s working for them and what’s been difficult.
 Share your challenges and achievements.
 You’ll support and learn from each other as accountability partners, plus you won’t want to let each other down.

 9. Don’t make excuses.

 When times get rough, it’s easy to point a finger and blame other people, events, or things outside of your control.
-It’s natural to want to do so, but once you make a first excuse, you’ll make others.
-Have your accountability partner listen for excuses, and call them out on theirs, as well.
+It’s natural to want to do so, but once you make the first excuse, you’ll make others.
+Have your accountability partner listen for excuses and call them out on theirs.
 Dealing with tough realities will make you a stronger person.

 10. You are always in control.

-While we can’t control other people or outside events, we can control our response to those events, and that’s what really matters.
+While we can’t control other people or outside events, we can control our response to those events, which matters.

-If you sit around waiting for other things to happen, then your goals are no longer a product of your work.
-Instead, they’re based on luck, and if you’re hoping for luck, then are you really making yourself any better?
+If you sit around waiting for other things to happen, your goals are no longer a product of your work.
+Instead, they’re based on luck, and if you’re hoping for luck, are you making yourself any better?

 Successful people don’t wait around for things to happen.
 They make things happen.
 Pick up a copy of Extreme Ownership for crazy, real-world stories and insightful lessons.